Garve and Ullapool Railway

 The Garve and Ullapool Railway was one of several branch railway-lines proposed for the North-West Highlands of Scotland, in the 1880s and 1890s.
-The project received approval from the Westminster Parliament by means of a Local Act of 14 August 1890.
+The project received approval from the Westminster Parliament by means of a local act of Parliament, the Garve and Ullapool Railway Act 1890 (53 & 54 Vict. c. ccxxxiii), of 14 August 1890.
 The line did not gain financial backing and was never constructed.
 Renewed attempts to build it were made in 1896, 1901, 1918 and 1945, again with no success.

 Social background

 In the early 1880s, long-term deprivation and scarceness of land drove several communities on the West of Scotland to carry out acts of civil disobedience – rent-strikes and land-raids - collectively termed ‘The Crofters’ War’.
-This also resulted in the formation of the Highland Land League and a political party named The Crofters Party which returned several members to the Westminster Parliament.
+This also resulted in the formation of the Highland Land League and a political party named the Crofters Party which returned several members to the Westminster Parliament.
 In the investigations which were set up in the aftermath of these events, principally driven by the Napier Commission of 1883, it was acknowledged that the people of the west Highlands and Islands had a justifiable grievance.

 In an effort to alleviate conditions, proposals were made, firstly, to reform the laws of land-ownership, and secondly, to develop the fisheries by opening up markets in the British cities.
 This latter goal was to be achieved primarily by improving transport-links (i.e. harbours and railways) between the west coast and central Scotland and the south.

 All of this also came at a time when various private companies were developing – or wishing to develop – railway lines across Scotland, to capitalise on the Victorian tourist boom and the increased leisure-time of the middle- and upper-classes.
 Principal among these companies were Great North of Scotland Railway, the Highland Railway and the Caledonian Railway.
 All of these companies, and several more promoters besides, were anxious to have their proposals adopted by Parliament and – more importantly – funded from the taxpayers’ purse.

 History

-In 1890, six lines connecting the west of north Scotland to the central spine were to be considered by a Parliamentary Commission.
+In 1890, six lines connecting the west of north Scotland to the central spine were to be considered by a parliamentary commission.
 These were: